 We are excited to announce that at the Power Campus, we have partnered with My Hot Lunchbox, a new lunch program that you will find easy to use and a much more robust menu choice for our secondary students.

 1st time user – Select “Create an Account” to be redirected to the Parent Sign Up page.
 You will add “San Tan Charter School Power Campus” to the account when adding your student(s).
 For detailed instructions on setting up your new account.

-Students who chose to eat a snack outside of their scheduled lunch period are free to bring a fresh fruit or vegetable, or other items from the list provided from home – under the following conditions.
+Students who chose to eat a snack outside of their scheduled lunch period are free to bring fresh fruit or vegetable, or other items from home – under the following conditions.

 - Snack time is a classroom option, and students who do not comply with this policy will be asked to discontinue bringing snacks.

 - Fruits and vegetables are highly encouraged as a healthy snack.

 - Any plastic silverware necessary to consume the snack should be provided from home.

 - Snacks must be kept in the student’s backpack until snack time.